kaelinda/claude-code-x/README.md

-# CCX - Claude Code API Provider and Model Switcher
+# Claude Code X (ccx)

-A powerful command-line tool for switching between different API providers and their corresponding models in Claude Code.
+A powerful CLI tool for managing and switching between different API providers for Claude Code with advanced configuration management and testing capabilities.

 ## Features